norboo/comment-rating-field-plugin/readme.txt

 == Changelog ==

+= 1.41 =
+* Fix for WordPress 3.4 compatibility
+* jQuery Rating Javascript updated to 3.14

 = 1.4 =
 * Removal of Donate Button
 * On Activation, plugin no longer enables ratings on Pages and Posts by default